Students: If you are enrolled in a course that has streaming audio reserves, you will be able to see your course reserves when you log into Avalon.

 In most cases, we are able to provide scans of non-circulating material from our Sound Archive, in accordance with the Special Collections Reproduction and Licensing Fee Schedule.

 Listening copies of archival audio and video recordings for use in classroom presentations may be requested by email.
 Please include the title, artist, track name(s), and call number of the item.
 Recordings must be requested at least 48 hours in advance (excluding weekends) and some requests may be restricted by United States Copyright Law (Title 17).

 Our recording rooms will be temporarily closed during the Fall 2020 semester.
 If you are in need of digitization service, please contact Dave Lewis, Sound Archivist.

-Anyone teaching a course on campus is welcome to use the reserve services offered by the Music Library.
-Please direct reserve requests and questions to Susannah Cleveland.
+Please direct reserve requests and questions to Trinidad Linares.
 Requests will be processed in the order they are received.
 Please allow for a minimum of one week for processing; more time may be necessary at the beginnings of semesters.
-Items that show the location of "Music Reserve" in the library catalog are located in a staff only area of the Music Library.
-Music Reserve materials must be requested at, checked out from, and returned to the Music Service Desk.
-You can find items on reserve by searching the libraries' catalog by instructor name or course number.
+You can find items on reserve by searching the library catalog by instructor name or course number.
 More About Course Reserves

 Tours, Presentations, and Classroom Instruction

-Requests to purchase materials for the Music Library and Sound Recordings Archives are encouraged.
-Please e-mail requests to Susannah Cleveland or talk to any ML/SRA staff member.
+Requests to purchase materials for the Music Library and Bill Schurk Sound Archives are encouraged.
+Please e-mail or talk to any ML/BSSA staff member.
 If an item is difficult to find, please let us know any information you might already have about its purchase.